 2.2.
 Plant Material

-The study was conducted between 2022 and 2023.
-Plug (tube) seedlings of short-day varieties Rubygem and Sabrina, adapted to the Sultanhisar district of Aydın province, were used as research material.
+The study was conducted from the years of 2022 to 2023.
+Strawberry seedlings of short-day varieties (Rubygem and Sabrina), adapted to the Sultanhisar district of Aydın province, were used as research materials.

 2.3.
 Experimental Design and Field Tests

-The study was conducted using a randomized plot design with two factors, namely variety and fertilizer, with each fertilizer application having three replications (4 treatments x 2 varieties x 3 replications).
-Seedlings of the strawberry varieties Rubygem and Sabrina were planted in prepared growing beds of 30 cm x 30 cm, with a density of 12 plants per m².
-Three different liquid fertilizers were used in the study: DNZ (7:7:7) (a commercially available organo-mineral fertilizer); Mikoks (a nanotechnology-developed organic fertilizer containing thyme oil); and Mol (a commercially available fertilizer containing humic acid).
+The study was laid out in a randomized complete block design with two factors, namely variety and fertilizer, where each fertilizer application having three replications (4 treatments x 2 varieties x 3 replications).
+Seedlings of the strawberry varieties (Rubygem and Sabrina) were planted in well prepared growing beds maintaining plant the spacing of 30 cm x 30 cm, with a density of 12 plants per m².
+Three different liquid fertilizers were used in the study viz., DNZ (7:7:7) (a commercially available organo-mineral fertilizer); Mikoks (a nanotechnology-developed organic fertilizer containing thyme oil); and Mol (a commercially available fertilizer containing humic acid).
 DNZ (7N:7P:7K) fertilizer was supplied by MHD Fertilizer, while MİKOKS and MOL (commercial fertilizers) were purchased from fertilizer distributors.
 Chemical characteristics Of Chemical composition of organic and organa-mineral fertilizer was presented in Table 1.

 Table 1.
 Chemical composition of organic and organa-mineral fertilizer